strands-agents/mcp-server/src/strands_mcp_server/content/tools.md

 Build your own Python tools using the Strands SDK's tool interfaces.

-Function decorated tools can be placed anywhere in your codebase and imported in to your agent's list of tools.
+Function decorated tools can be placed anywhere in your codebase and imported into your agent's list of tools.
 Define any Python function as a tool by using the [`@tool`](../../../api-reference/tools.md#strands.tools.decorator.tool) decorator.

 ```python
 from strands import Agent, tool